 To put this in perspective, you burn about 11 calories an hour chewing and you use about 10% of calories from a typical meal to digest it (2).
 So if you ate a 200 calorie meal in 10 minutes (realistically, most people eat much faster than this and don't chew for 10 min straight), you'd burn about 1.8 calories from chewing and an additional 20 calories digesting - 22 calories total.
 If you eat this meal three times a day you'd burn 66 calories and if you eat it six times a day, you'd cut 132 calories.

 However, you have to consider overall calories.
-Eating six meals a day means your eating twice as many calories overall - 1200 calories vs 600 calories.
+Eating six meals a day means you're eating twice as many calories overall - 1200 calories vs 600 calories.
 And even if you ate the same amount of calories, the differences in calories burned from chewing would be minimal (~1.8 calories for each extra 10 minutes of chewing).
-So in the end how often you eat doesn't make as big of difference than overall calories.
+So in the end how often you eat doesn't make as big of a difference than overall calories.

 Frequent meals and snacks can also mean frequent calories and higher calorie intake overall.
 And research suggests that eating less frequently may be a better approach to weight management due to improved calorie control (3).